Find us on social media

 Share

-DevOps optimization through careful planning, results measuring, and constant refinement can pay dividends
+Effective DevOps optimization requires careful planning, precise measurement, and constant refinement to yield substantial results.

-Of course, not every process investment has an ROI as clear as automation.
-That’s why team leaders need a framework for DevOps resource optimization that helps them systematically maximize their time savings.
+Of course, not every process investment has a return on investment (ROI) as clear as automation.
+That's why team leaders need a framework for DevOps resource optimization that helps them systematically maximize their time savings.

 Step 1: Audit Current Resource Allocation